+We don't even like to say it.
 The R-word is "retard or "retarded".

 How long has it been since you heard someone use the R-Word?
 Was it at school or in a mall or restaurant?
 Most people would never call a person with a disability by that term, but far too many people do think it’s funny to use it in conversation to describe someone who has made a mistake, or a situation that is ridiculous.

 When you use the R-word you never know who is listening, it could be someone with a disability or someone who has a family member with a disability.
 Even if no harm is intended to people with disabilities, the R-word hurts.

 Vocabulary develops over time, and it will take time for you to eliminate the R-word from your own vocabulary.
 People with disabilities and their advocates understand that.
 All we ask is that you become more aware of the R-word and replace it with something new – maybe ridiculous, silly, outlandish or bizarre.

 Don't just take our word for it - watch these videos and read these articles to better understand the vast impact the R-word has on people with disabilities.
 Share them with friends and family and help get the word out, the R-word hurts.

 Eddie Barbanell from the hit movie "The Ringer" talks about growing up different and the effects of the R-word.
 In a YouTube video Eddie is joined by Johnny Knoxville where the two discuss the reasons they don't use the R-word.

 The 'R-word' is no joke - Los Angeles TimesFor the intellectually disabled and their families, the R-word can be just as bad as the "N"-word.